liangrj2014/ISPD24_contest/index.md

 We expect teams to package their global routers into Docker images.
 And we will pull and execute these images on a NVIDIA platform equiped with 4 NVIDIA A100 GPUs.

 ### Anouncement
+- We postponed the alpha submission date to Jan 12, 2024. - Jan 2, 2024.
 - We updated the global routing solution format and evaluation metrics.
 Please kinldy check the updated [Introduction of the contest](https://drive.google.com/file/d/1YiDORsgiImMg6vIO6EfwFj4VNg8Hb5k3/view?usp=sharing). - Jan 2, 2024.
 - We released the updated version of evaluation script. - Jan 2, 2024.
 - The evaluation platform is configured with CUDA version 11.7 and driver version 515.00.
 We have prepared a Dockerfile (https://github.com/liangrj2014/ISPD24_contest/blob/main/Dockerfile) that will install deep learning toolkits compatible with the CUDA version on our evaluation platform.
 Generally, participants are welcome to modify the Dockerfile as necessary, ensuring compatibility with our evaluation platform for utilizing the GPUs on the system. - Dec 02, 2023.